 Another example is the constant jealousy I felt in my most recent relationship.
 The craziest thing is that while I did have feelings of jealousy in all my previous relationships – it wasn’t constant like the jealousy I felt in my last relationship.

 Anyway, the whole point of these examples is if you don’t examine the root of your emotions and emotional responses especially if you’re reacting negatively, chances are there’s an underlying issue as to why you’re reacting in a negative way.
 Everyone can be a little passive aggressive in the sense where we say something but our convictions and what we really mean to say is the total opposite.

 I think the solution to this problem is to be able to be vulnerable with people close to you and have open, honest communications where you’re not being judged for what might look like flaws but to try and understand each other in a compassionate, neutral way.

-Like, “ahh I understand now why you act that way when it comes to this situation because of something that happened in the past and it brings back a baggage of emotion.
+How to communicate: Ah, I understand now why you act this way when it comes to this situation because of something that happened in the past and it brings back a baggage of emotion.
 Well, with this awareness, I will be of more sympathy and less judgemental when you act this way.
 However I do want to help you in whatever way I can and support you in getting through it so that we are able to have a more healthier relationship.
 However, while I’m sure you know that I don’t ill-intentionally do what I do to cause a negative reaction out of you, I will try my best to reassure you that you can trust me.”

 But hey, it goes back to that saying… We live at our own level of awareness.